Yellowstone Wyoming

 DESCRIPTION

-As the visitor walks into the lobby, it is an astounding 85 ft high, with a massive stand alone stone fireplace and chimney in one corner of the lobby. there are two more open floors that can be seen from the lobby floor, with tables to sit at in the common areas, where people can look down at the floor of the lobby.
-Stair cases go all the way to The area called the Crow’s Nest.
+As the visitor walks into the lobby, it is an astounding 85 ft high, with a massive standalone stone fireplace and chimney in one corner of the lobby.
+There are two more open floors that can be seen from the lobby floor, with tables in the common areas, where people can look down at the floor of the lobby.
+Stair cases go all the way to the area called the Crow’s Nest.

 The crows nest area is directly above these floors; an area where musicians used to play for guests.
 The stairs continue to the roof, where a viewing platform of the Old Faithful Geyser has traditionally been available for tourists and guests alike to witness eruptions.